xwzliang/comfyui-kokoro/README.md

 git clone https://github.com/stavsap/comfyui-kokoro.git
 ```

-The model and speakers meta datat will be automatically downloads on the first run.
+The model and speakers meta-data will be automatically downloaded on the first run.

 ## Nodes